 Kernel Integrity Protection

-After the operating system kernel completes initialization, Kernel Integrity Protection (KIP) is enabled to prevent modifications of kernel and driver code.
+After the operating system kernel completes initialization, Kernel Integrity Protection (KIP) is enabled to help prevent modifications of kernel and driver code.
 The memory controller provides a protected physical memory region that iBoot uses to load the kernel and kernel extensions.
-After startup completes, the memory controller denies writes to the protected physical memory region.
-The Application Processor’s Memory Management Unit (MMU) is configured to prevent mapping privileged code from physical memory outside the protected memory region and to prevent writeable mappings of physical memory within the kernel memory region.
+After startup is complete, the memory controller denies writes to the protected physical memory region.
+The Application Processor’s Memory Management Unit (MMU) is configured to help prevent mapping privileged code from physical memory outside the protected memory region and to help prevent writeable mappings of physical memory within the kernel memory region.